diismunivpm/Type2701-for-TRNSYS/README.md

 for details read the file LICENSE.txt.

 The repository contains:
--	Type2701 source code (Fortran)
+-	Type2701 source code in Fortran
--	dll compiled
+-	DLL compiled
 -	Batch file of the paths where to insert the folders
--	Data catalog example
+-	Sample catalog data

 For any problem or question please contact:
 -	Patricia Ercoli p.ercoli@pm.univpm.it